 I stuck with dead spots throughout the house, and even more important I couldn’t figure out how to get a signal out into the back yard or the detached garage about 120’ feet away from the house.

 It took 10+ hours of serious research to figure out exactly how to solve my problems with WiFi dead spots in my home.
-After looking at the information on wireless bridges, powerful routers, power line WiFi attachments, and repeaters.
-I came up with these 8 solutions that really work for extending WiFi reach to detached garages, outdoors and other places in my home.
+After looking at the information on wireless bridges, powerful routers, power line WiFi Adapters, and repeaters.
+I came up with these 8 solutions that really work for anyone want extending WiFi reach to detached garages, outdoors and other places in my home.

 Extending to a detached Garage/Outdoors: